survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 }
 ```

-If you try building your project with this setup, you should notice your bundle is considerably smaller.
+If you try building your project now, you should notice your bundle is considerably smaller.

-T> A similar setup works for Preact too.
-In that case you would point to *preact-compat* instead.
-See [preact-boilerplate](https://github.com/developit/preact-boilerplate) for the exact setup.
+Similar setup works for Preact too.
+In that case you would point to *preact-compat* instead. preact-compat can be used during development as well as it supports `propTypes`.
+See [preact-boilerplate](https://github.com/developit/preact-boilerplate) for the exact setup and more information.

+[Inferno](https://www.npmjs.com/package/inferno) is yet another alternative.
+The setup is the same and you can find *inferno-compat* with a similar idea.
+I discuss these alternatives in more detail at my slide set known as [React Compatible Alternatives](https://presentations.survivejs.com/react-compatible-alternatives).

 T> If you stick with vanilla React, you can still optimize it for production usage.
 See the *Setting Environment Variables* chapter to see how to achieve this.
+The same trick works with preact-compat as well.

 ## Exposing React Performance Utilities to Browser